If I am approved, how much Social Security Disability back pay will I get?

-Maximim Number of Back-Pay Months Before Application
+Maximum Number of Back-Pay Months Before Application

 If you are approved, you can receive up to twelve months of Social Security Disability back pay for months prior to your date of application.
+These months are called retroactive pay months.
+Back pay includes retroactive pay months plus months between your application and when monthly benefits start.

 Counting Social Security Disability Back-Pay Months